ESMValGroup/ESMValCore/doc/contributing.rst

   contains all the development dependencies; these are all from `conda-forge <https://conda-forge.org/>`_
 - ``setup.py``
-  contains Python dependencies related to testing, that installed from `PyPi <https://pypi.org/>`_
+  contains all Python dependencies, regardless of their installation source, installed from `PyPi <https://pypi.org/>`_

 Note that packages may have a different name on